tanran/tanran.github.com/_posts/2012-11-07-cocoa-event-handling-overview.md

 ###The Path of Mouse and Tablet Events

-As noted above, an NSWindow object in its sendEvent: method forwards mouse events to the view over which the user action involving the mouse occurred.
+As noted above, an NSWindow object in its *sendEvent:* method forwards mouse events to the view over which the user action involving the mouse occurred.

-It identifies the view to receive the event by invoking the NSView method hitTest:, which returns the lowest descendant that contains the cursor location of the event (this is usually the topmost view displayed).
+It identifies the view to receive the event by invoking the NSView method *hitTest:*, which returns the lowest descendant that contains the cursor location of the event (this is usually the topmost view displayed).
 The window object forwards the mouse event to this view by sending it a mouse-related NSResponder message specific to its exact type, such as mouseDown:, mouseDragged:, or rightMouseUp:, On (left) mouse-down events, the window object also asks the receiving view whether it is willing to become first responder for subsequent key events and action messages.

 A view object can receive mouse events of three general types: mouse clicks, mouse drags, and mouse movements.